Reviews You Can Rely On

 SPECIFICATIONS

 These Merino wool-synthetic blend hiking socks come in packs of three at an incredible value.
 The Danish Endurance Unisex Merino 3-pack is a comfortable set of socks that scored well in most of our tests.
-Also, its length makes it compatible with shoes and boots.
+Also, their length makes them compatible with shoes and boots.
 One of the unique attributes of this sock is the built-in breathability panels around the ankle and shin.
 The midweight cushion lends plenty of comfort for even long treks on uneven terrain.
-Lastly, the unisex fit made both our male and female testers' feet happy.
+While we still prefer the Darn Tough Hiker Full Cushion for long objectives in the backcountry, especially on cooler days, the Danish Endurance crews offer a unisex fit that left both our male and female testers' feet happy across many miles.
+Their price point also makes them notably more accessible when outfitting a trip on a tighter budget.
+If you don't like wool socks, our favorite synthetic choice is the Darn Tough Coolmax Hiker Micro Crew.
+They don't sell in as a multipack, and a single pair is priced just a few dollars less than our favorite Darn Tough Merino hiker overall, but we think you'll love how they feel on your feet.

 Although priced to sell, this sock didn't score as highly across the board as our top contenders.
-The Merino wool adds wick-ability and comfort, but the synthetic material isn't the best at thermoregulation.
-Also, one of our testers noted that the toe box is a little wide.
+The Merino wool adds wick-ability and comfort, but the synthetic material combined with it isn't the best at thermoregulation.
+Also, one of our testers noted that the toe box is slightly wide.
 Therefore, these socks might bunch at the toes for those with narrow feet, mostly when wet.
 Our testers with wide feet, on the other hand, didn't notice this effect.
 Even though these issues are worth considering, it's hard to find a Merino-synthetic blend sock at such an affordable price.
-These socks will also hold up — after two years of trail use, there is a bit of piling, wear, and compaction, but they keep our feet comfy.
-The major factor here is the price—the 3-pack makes each pair much more affordable than the comparable competition.
-If you're fashion-oriented, you'll also note that they're available in a variety of colors so you can coordinate outfits in the great outdoors.
-Merino wool is excellent for hiking, but it may be warmer than you need for an everyday use sock.
-The CelerSport Ankle Athletic is a better choice for office work, class, or errands.
+These socks also hold up — after two years of trail use, our team noticed only a bit of piling, wear, and compaction — and continue to keep our feet comfy.
+The major benefit to this multipack versus other hiking socks is, no doubt, the price.
+A three-pack equates to a much more affordable single-pair cost than much of the comparable competition.
+A cheaper, two-pack good buy is the Time May Tell Merino Cushion 2-Pack, although we didn't find them as comfortable or durable.
+If you're fashion-oriented, you'll also note that the Danish Endurance is available in various colors so you can coordinate outfits in the great outdoors.
+Merino wool is excellent for hiking but may be warmer than you need for summer days.
+The Darn Tough Light Hiker Micro Crew would be better there.

 Read more: Danish Endurance Unisex Merino 3-pack review